Targeted advertising: Network

-Research
+Research on targeted advertising

 In the work titled An Economic Analysis of Online Advertising Using Behavioral Targeting, Chen and Stallaert (2014) study the economic implications when an online publisher engages in behavioral targeting.
 They consider that the publisher auctions off an advertising slot and are paid on a cost-per-click basis.
 Chen and Stallaert (2014) identify the factors that affect the publisher's revenue, the advertisers' payoffs, and social welfare.
 They show that revenue for the online publisher in some circumstances can double when behavioral targeting is used.

 Increased revenue for the publisher is not guaranteed: in some cases, the prices of advertising and hence the publisher's revenue can be lower, depending on the degree of competition and the advertisers' valuations.
 They identify two effects associated with behavioral targeting: a competitive effect and a propensity effect.
 The relative strength of the two effects determines whether the publisher's revenue is positively or negatively affected.
 Chen and Stallaert (2014) also demonstrate that, although social welfare is increased and small advertisers are better off under behavioral targeting, the dominant advertiser might be worse off and reluctant to switch from traditional advertising.

 In 2006, BlueLithium (now Yahoo!
-Advertising) in a large online study, examined the effects of behavior targeted advertisements based on contextual content.
+Advertising) in a large online study, examined the effects of behavior-targeted advertisements based on contextual content.
 The study used 400 million "impressions", or advertisements conveyed across behavioral and contextual borders.
 Specifically, nine behavioral categories (such as "shoppers" or "travelers")with over 10 million "impressions" were observed for patterns across the content.

 All measures for the study were taken in terms of click-through rates (CTR) and "action-through rates" (ATR), or conversions.
 So, for every impression that someone gets, the number of times they "click-through" to it will contribute to CTR data, and every time they go through with or convert on the advertisement the user adds "action-through" data.

 Results from the study show that advertisers looking for traffic on their advertisements should focus on behavioral targeting in context.
 Likewise, if they are looking for conversions on the advertisements, behavioral targeting out of context is the most effective process.
-The data was helpful in determining an "across-the-board rule of thumb"; however, results fluctuated widely by content categories.
+The data helped determine an "across-the-board rule of thumb"; however, results fluctuated widely by content categories.
 Overall results from the researchers indicate that the effectiveness of behavioral targeting is dependent on the goals of the advertiser and the primary target market the advertiser is trying to reach.